LordZardeck/areacomplete/README.md

 						callback should be called if you have anything to suggest to the text that was provided.
 						You need to call the callback by providing an array of strings that you suggest.
-In case there is no match or no suggestion just call the callback with an empty array. selection {Function} This is not implemented yet, but i plan to support a callback of when the user has selected a suggestion from your list.
+In case there is no match or no suggestion just call the callback with an empty array. selection {Function} takes 2 paramters - a string value of the selected text and the data attached to the selection.
+May return a string to replace the selection.

 You can also style the list as you like by setting your own styles in the auto.css file.